-A PBA is a collaborative community-based organization consisting of landowners, land managers, community members, non-profit organizations, and fire professional.
+A PBA is a collaborative community-based organization consisting of landowners, land managers, community members, non-profit organizations, and fire professionals.
 Members of the PBA pool their resources and energy to help private landowners use safe prescribed fire on their land.

 To learn more about the efforts of the first PBA in California (Humboldt PBA) and the efforts of UCCE Fire Advisors in Humboldt County, check out the video below.